 Singapore has realized that digital technology has the potential to transform businesses, large and small, across its economy.
 It has put programs like SMEs Go Digital in place to help SMEs tap on that potential.

-Manufacturing and engineering industries are struggling with outdated sales process.
+The manufacturing and engineering industries are struggling with outdated sales processes.
 This factor can make it seem like the fast-moving and consumer-driven digital economy led by e-commerce is out of reach for business in these industries.

 But today’s technological innovations can help them.
 An industry-specific Configure-Price-Quote (CPQ) system embedded in a digital sales platform can serve as as a backbone for a powerful digital commerce storefront.